-delivering beer, and exposed to a chilling north-easter, he was taken very ill, reeling about and endeavouring to lie down; he was led by the dray-man to a farrier near at hand, who called it the gravel, and gave him a drink, as he said, proper for it; instead of coming home and administering the gripe-tincture immediately, as he ought to have done, he continued several hours out; when he came home I was sent for, and I watched him some time, and apprehended from the symptoms that it was a mild attack of gripes; he pawed now and then with his fore feet, but not violently, lay down, and after a few minutes resting got up again; his breathing was agitated but not violently, his eyes fixed, and staring, and watery, expressive of internal suffering.
+Coactio, or Gorged Stomach.
+A case of it.
+A dray-horse was subject at times to indigestion and griping pains from weakness of stomach, as it appeared, which left him again without the assistance of medicine; one day, whilst delivering beer and exposed to a chilling north-easter, he was taken very ill, reeling about and endeavouring to lie down, he was taken by the dray-man to a farrier near at hand, who called it the gravel, and gave him a drink, as he said, proper for it; instead of coming home and administering the gripe-tincture immediately, as he ought to have done, he continued several hours out; when he came home I was sent for, and I watched him some time, and apprehended from the symptoms that it was a mild attack of gripes; he pawed now and then with his fore feet, but not violently, lay down, and after a few minutes resting got up again; his breathing was agitated but not violently so, his eyes fixed, and staring, and watery, expressive of internal suffering.
 He sweated about the neck.

-I ordered him warm beer with ginger in it, apprehending, as the attack was not violent, it might suffice; the stable to be made as warm as possible, and several cloths to be thrown over him, his stall to be well littered down; if not relieved in an hour, the gripe tincture to be given him (which they omitted to do), and he passed the night much in the same manner; in the morning the gripe tincture was administered, and he was bled, which seemed to relieve him very much; his symptoms all returned however, and his breath and saliva, which frothed out of his mouth, became very offensive, and I then began to suspect it was a case of gorged stomach; I ordered plentifully the gripe tincture, a blister to the abdomen, glysters, warm water, warm clothing, and vinegar sweetened with honey; all however availed not, and he died on the fifth day after the attack; opened, his stomach was found unusually distended with food, which he could not digest.
-Charles Clark informs me it is now much the practice of the common farriers, and others, to give large quantities of castor and other oil, without hardly knowing why or wherefore, and the stomach becoming gorged and paralysed, and prodigiously distended, has frequently caused the death of the animal.
+I ordered him warm beer with ginger in it, apprehending, as the attack was not violent, it might suffice; the stable to be made as warm as possible, and several cloths to be thrown over him, his stall to be well littered down, if not relieved in an hour, the gripe tincture to be given him, (which they omitted to do) and he passed the night much in the same manner; in the morning the gripe tincture was administered, and he was bled, which seemed to relieve him very much; his symptoms all returned, however, and his breath and saliva, which frothed out of his mouth, became very offensive, and I then began to suspect it was a case of gorged stomach; I ordered plentifully the gripe tincture, a blister to the abdomen, glysters, warm water, warm clothing, and vinegar sweetened with honey; all, however, availed not, and he died on the fifth day after the attack; opened, his stomach was found unusually distended with food, which he could not digest.